How to Get the Most Money For Your Trade-in Car

 Car dealers will use this trick on unsuspecting used car buyers.
 If a dealer has a car with some wear on one side of the tire, they’ll rotate the tires and put the worn part towards the inside of the wheel well so you can’t see it easily.
 Why not use the same trick?

-If your car strays right or left, you may want to check the wear on the tires, or you may need to get a quick alignment.
+If your car strays right or left, you may want to check the wear on the tires or get a quick alignment.
 Most places will rotate your tires, balance them, and align your vehicle for cheap.
-Doing this will keep the appraiser from deducting additional money from your total amount.
+Doing this will prevent the appraiser from deducting additional money from your total.

-Suppose your tires are beyond repair.
-Go pick up some cheap tires before trading your car.
-They don’t have to be brand new but make sure they have some tread on them.
-Appraisers will take a lot of money to replace the tires on your trade-in.
+If your tires are beyond repair, consider buying cheap tires before trading in your car.
+They don’t have to be brand new, but make sure they have some tread on them.
+Appraisers will charge a lot of money to replace the tires on your trade-in.

 15) Have Your Vehicle’s Title With You

-Make sure the car is titled in your name, and the vehicle identification number on the title matches the VIN on the car.
-Do not sign the tag until you’re signing the paperwork for your new car.
-NEVER store your vehicle’s title in the car.
-You should keep your vehicle’s title in a secure place such as a file cabinet or safe in your residence.
+Make sure the car is titled in your name and that the vehicle identification number on the title matches the VIN on the car.
+Do not sign the tag until you sign the paperwork for your new car.
+Never store your vehicle’s title in the car.
+Instead, please keep it secure, such as a file cabinet or safe in your residence.

 Further Tips and Advice